thoughtbot/griddler/README.md

 Defaults
 --------

+By default Griddler will assume its receiving its emails from SendGrid.
+To use Griddler with CloudMailin see below.

 By default Griddler will look for a class to be created in your application called EmailProcessor with a class method implemented, named process, taking